How Medicaid Can Help Seniors Cover the Cost of Assisted Living

 Financial Criteria

 Being over the income and/or asset limit(s) is not automatic cause for Medicaid disqualification.
 Professional Medicaid Planners are available to assist persons in restructuring finances to meet financial eligibility requirements without jeopardizing Medicaid eligibility.
 Improperly restructuring finances, such as gifting assets to family members, is a violation of Medicaid’s Look-Back Period and results in a Penalty Period of Medicaid ineligibility.
 It is recommended persons seek the counsel of a Medicaid Planner, as they are very familiar with planning techniques for Medicaid eligibility.
-Find a professional Medicaid Planner.
+Find a experienced Medicaid Planner.

 Functional Need

-See Medicaid eligibility requirements by state.
+See Medicaid long-term care eligibility requirements by state.

 Which States Cover Assisted Living